oleksii-honchar/nginx-reverse-proxy/README.md

    * If you added domains in `/etc/hosts` you do not need to use `squid` proxy on that particular host.
 Otherwise, go to host System Settings → Network → Wi-Fi (or your selected active connection) → Advanced → Proxies.
       * Add `<local-host-ip>` with `port=<SQUID_PORT>` as proxy(e.g. `proxy=192.168.0.111, port=3128`).
    * Do the same for Wi-Fi clients, which need to access `your-domain.tld` from local network
-   * Now all local and Wi-Fi DNS and HTTP/S requests will be proxied through the `squid`
+   * Now all local and Wi-Fi DNS and HTTP/S requests will be proxied through the `squid`.
+Which will resolve your proxied domains via `dnsmasq` to local NRP host.
+Magic!

 ## Additional configuration features